LON - ORD

 The average price of all round-trip flights from London to Chicago O'Hare Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from London to Chicago O'Hare Airport, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to London, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to London, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from London to Chicago O'Hare Intl Airport?